LP2X0X/PROGRAMMING/C++/3 - Constants and Strings/Terms/Core/Constants/Constant expression.md

 tags: cpp, term, fundamental
 ---

-- A **constant expression** is an [[Expression|expression]] that contains only compile-time constants and operators/functions that support compile-time evaluation (which means it must be evaluatable at compile-time).
+- A **constant expression** is an [[C++/1 - Basic C++/Terms/Expressions/Expression|expression]] that contains only compile-time constants and operators/functions that support compile-time evaluation (which means it must be evaluatable at compile-time).
 - Most commonly, constant expressions contain the following:
 	- Literals (e.g. ‘5’, ‘1.2’)
 	- Most operators with constant expression operands (e.g. `3 + 4`, `2 * sizeof(int)`).